De-Chat/DeChat/README.md

 # Technical Specifications
+## Deployment
+- Our contracts and on Polygon

 ## Login
 - All logins are done using sign in with Sign in with Ethereum by Spruce
 - User will need to sign a message that proves that the user is the owner of the address